emo-bon/momics-demos/README.md

 ## Design principles

-1. Minimize dependencies (*already failing*) to facilitate wide adaptation and further development of the codebase.
+1. Flexibilty: Running, locally, on public jupyterHub server (binder and google colab), deployable to VREs and other Jupyter servers.
 2. Simplicity over speed, however performance is considered.
-3. UDAL queries implemented locally (backend data queries developed by VLIZ).
-4. Combining strengths of python/R/julia packages developed in those languages.
+3. UDAL queries which will eventually enable you to query many types of data apart from EMO-BON.
-5. API calls to other services, such as [Galaxy](https://earth-system.usegalaxy.eu/).
+4. API calls to other services, such as [Galaxy](https://earth-system.usegalaxy.eu/).

 ## Workflow notebooks

-Notebooks always generate panel app for user friendly interactions.
-However working with the code using the same methods as the app should be straightforward.
-You can combine the *momics* methods, panel *widgets* and your code to adapt and extend the NB capabilities.
+Notebooks generate panel apps for user friendly interactions. **What if the dashboards are not enough to you?** Each dashboard NB has an `..._interactive.ipynb` sibling in the same directory which is a good starting point.
+Combine the *momics* methods (repository [marine-omics-methods](https://github.com/emo-bon/marine-omics-methods)), panel *widgets* to extend the NB capabilities.

 ## IMPORTANT NOTE